 Fig. 4.
 Planetary wave pattern, circumpolar view.
 Source: Rossby, “Current Problems in Meteorology,” 20.

 By 1939, Rossby was well on his way to establishing a new school of meteorology.
 His was a second great meteorological advance of the 20th century, grounded in the theoretical foundations of Vilhelm Bjerknes and the practical techniques of the Bergen school, but transcending them and going beyond the polar front concept to emphasize hemispheric flows, planetary waves, and ultimately jet stream meteorology.
 Wherever he went, he was the center of a moving seminar.
 Naturalized that year, Rossby served his adopted country well, supervising the instruction of thousands of weather cadets during World War II.
 He was a mentor and role model to those who studied under him and an inspiration and unforgettable colleague to his peers.
-He established the University of Chicago’s department of meteorology and the University of Puerto Rico’s Institute of Tropical Meteorology.
+He established the University of Chicago’s Institute of Meteorology and the University of Puerto Rico’s Institute of Tropical Meteorology.
 He worked to professionalize the American Meteorological Society during his tenure as president and founded the Journal of Meteorology.
 He advanced the cause of numerical weather prediction at the Institute for Advanced Study by recruiting leading scientists to the cause.
 Jule Charney once remarked that the Rossby formula for the speed of propagation of long waves in a barotropic atmosphere opened the door for numerical weather prediction.
 It was the upper air frictionless flow patterns that the early computer models were able to predict—not messy weather at the surface.

 In 1947 Rossby returned to his native Sweden, where he established a world-class research group at the International Meteorological Institute in Stockholm that studied numerical weather prediction, atmospheric chemistry, and climate dynamics.
 It later served as an inspirational model for the U.S. National Center for Atmospheric Research.
 He also founded the international geophysical journal Tellus (Latin for “Earth”).
 Alluding to the indivisibility of the atmosphere and the pressing needs and opportunities in the postwar era, Rossby called for cooperation and understanding amongst scientists from former enemy nations and for additional organizations to support large-scale cooperative research projects on an international basis.
 Rossby actively pursued numerical weather prediction in Sweden in an era in which there was no Swedish word for digital computer.
 He supported the first operational numerical forecast in the world, generated by the BESK (Binary Electronic Sequence Calculator), while staying abreast of parallel developments in the U.S.